nf-core/fastquorum/README.md

 ## Credits

-nf-core/fastquorum was originally written by Nils Homer.
+nf-core/fastquorum was originally written and is primarily maintained by Nils Homer.

 We thank the following people for their extensive assistance in the development of this pipeline: